af-ai-center/SweBERT/README.md

 - Note that the corpus that our Swedish BERT models are trained on is significantly smaller than in the case of the original English BERT models.

-- We are part of an ongoing effort to create more sophisticated Swedish BERT models, see https://www.ri.se/sv/vad-vi-gor/projekt/sprakmodeller-svenska-myndigheter
+- We are part of an ongoing effort to create more sophisticated Swedish language models, see https://www.ri.se/sv/vad-vi-gor/projekt/sprakmodeller-svenska-myndigheter